MariusFurter/myasthenia-prediction/README.md

 runGitHub("myasthenia-prediction", "MariusFurter")
 ```

-The repository additionally contains raw versions of the results presented in the paper (analysis/results) along with the code that generated them (analysis/code).
-The original data sets are not included due as they contain sensitive patient information.
+The repository additionally contains raw versions of the [results](analysis/results) presented in the paper along with the [code](analysis/code) that generated them.
+The original data sets are not included since they contain sensitive patient information.